TanyaSingh15/LGMVIP-DataScience/README.md

 # LGMVIP-DataScience
-This repository consist of Data Science tasks of LetsGrowMore Virtual Internship Program.
+This repository consist of Data Science tasks of the LetsGrowMore Virtual Internship Program.

 Task-1: Iris Flowers Classification ML project.